harshraj3223/Human-Age-Recognition/README.md

 ***METHODOLOGY:- After performing several pre-processing tasks on the data, detected the facial regions from the images and trained a VGG network on them for age recognition!!***

-The overall train and test folders can be found here - Train Dataset - https://bit.ly/3pUDDO1 ,
+The folders with the overall training and testing data can be found here - Train Dataset - https://bit.ly/3pUDDO1 ,
                                                        Test Dataset - https://bit.ly/3iHvwmr